Criminology/Criminal Justice

 Note: Students may also present English 12, English Literature 12, English 12 First Peoples, AP English, IB English A (standard level or higher level), or out-of-province equivalent.

 The BA (Criminal Justice) program is in high demand.
 The following are the minimum requirements for consideration of entry into the degree program.
-Students who do not meet these minimum requirements for the degree program might consider enrolling in either the Criminal Justice diploma or Qualifying Studies, depending on their CGPA or secondary school requirements.
+Students who do not meet these requirements for the degree program might consider enrolling in either the Criminal Justice diploma or Qualifying Studies, depending on their CGPA or secondary school requirements.

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application process.